Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 11. How does suspend work? e.g. Running cronjobs, systemd timers, checking Signal-desktop messages possible etc?
 (Sure it's just regular 'systemctl suspend'?)
 12. Connecting phone to external "highres" monitor (e.g. 1080p, 1440p) is so damn slow!
 Should have hw acc or no?

-## Apps (that have issues)
+# Apps (that have issues)

-#### Signal-desktop
+## Signal-desktop

 It works but might be annoying.

 0. **VERY ANNOYING!** When adding attachments (or get other pop ups), the keyboard no long writes into signal text box, restart the app fixes it.
 1. With regular (virtual) keyboards capital letters seem to work, _except_ shift+c which removes the letter prior (like backspace)!
 This applies for multiple keyboard languages, but "terminal" (virtual) keyboard works.
-2. Fix build so it is packaged as .deb instead of binary, and make it work on other versions than the one tested. ~~Or at least add a shortcut so it is easy to launch said binary (how?)~~. \
+2. It's a bit difficult to build Signal-Desktop.
+TODO, fix build so it is packaged as .deb instead of binary, and make it work on other versions than the one tested. ~~Or at least add a shortcut so it is easy to launch said binary (how?)~~. \
 **Partial answer:** to add shortcut is explained in [README.md](https://github.com/Eliot-Roxbergh/notes_pinephone#install) (See separate file on building signal)
 4. ~~TODO try to collapse side menu with mouse?~~ \
 **Answer:** It's possible to collapse side menu with mouse (drag) which makes it easier to use, connect mouse via usb-c hub for instance.
 6. ~~It is possible to send and receive pictures, but they look very small and blurry (when ui zoomed out max).
 Need to save them on disk to see clearly.~~ \
 **Answer:** tap once to zoom in

-#### Just more comments

-##### Firefox

-Bad UI for small screens, might reconsider.
-Consumes quite a lot of ram, but usable.

-Is there a phone configuration, or similar, available?
-Otherwise cannot really recommend.

-1. How to change or list bookmarks?
-Such things are very unclear.

-##### VLC
-Works to play music, even while phone is locked/screen off, and controlling music via lockscreen works as well (but other apps also work).
-Probably give up and try to use "native" apps like Lollypop, vlc is made for desktop.

-1. Bad UI for phone, but it works